njeff/qmk_firmware/keyboards/numpad_j/readme.md

 # numpad_j

-A numpad with rotary encoder.
+A numpad with rotary encoder and RGB underglow.

 Make example for this keyboard (after setting up your build environment):